nol-alb/SourceLocalizationHVSundar/README.md

+# Sound Event Localisation Using an End to End Deep Convolutional Neural Network

-# RAW WAVEFORM BASED END-TO-END DEEP CONVOLUTIONAL NETWORK FOR SPATIAL LOCALIZATION OF MULTIPLE ACOUSTIC SOURCES
+## RAW WAVEFORM BASED END-TO-END DEEP CONVOLUTIONAL NETWORK FOR SPATIAL LOCALIZATION OF MULTIPLE ACOUSTIC SOURCES

 This repository holds code for the final year thesis project at PESIT - Bangalore South Campus.